wporr/liamporr.com/client/public/content/water.md

 Gotta make sure I get a good job!
 Get a good job and I'll be happy.

 The reality though, was very different.
 Many of you who are older and have had shitty jobs and have friends who have shitty jobs know that you don't need a good job to be happy.
-Many of you have families and friends who love you dearly, and can provide you with much more happiness than any job ever could, so who cares if you're a janitor, or an oilfield worker, or a teacher in one of the worst school districts in the state [1].
+Many of you have families and friends who love you dearly, and can provide you with much more happiness than any job ever could.

 It's my own fear of failure that causes a lot of the dissatisfaction I see in the world around me.
 It's my fear that I wont do enough, that I'll waste my years in life doing the wrong thing.
 This is where my mind becomes my master, constantly pointing out the ways I could be doing more, and pointing towards other people as an example of what not to do.